 Archdiocese of Milwaukee Genealogical Records Policy

-1. At this time we do not allow in-person, on-site research to be done at the archives.
+- We do not allow in-person, on-site genealogical research to be done at the archives.
 Our staff and facilities simply are not adequate to meet the demand.

-4. Records are only open to genealogists prior to 1920.
-Records post-1920 are only open to the individual(s) whose name appears on the record.
+- Records are only open to genealogists prior to 1920.
+Records after 1920 are only open to the individual(s) who received the sacrament.

 Archdiocese of Milwaukee Archives

 3501 S. Lake Drive

 St. Francis, WI 53235

 - Requests should be limited to 5 separate record searches.
 We will not respond to general searches such as, “everything you have on the Smith family from 1850-1920.”
 Please be specific and include as much information as you know regarding the people you are researching: full names of parents and children, the type of sacramental record requested, approximate dates the sacrament occurred, the parish or city/town/county where the sacraments took place.

 - Records being requested for dual citizenship purposes will be dated and certified with the Archdiocesan seal.
 Please make sure to click the appropriate box for dual citizenship requests on the online form.

 - A donation to the archives is appreciated for the time and resources used to research your requests.
 Please note that even if we do not locate any records relevant to your request, we have still spent time on that search.
 It often takes more time to search for something that is not there than for something that is there.
 On average, the suggested donation amount is $25.00.
 Further instructions on the suggested amount and how to make a donation will be included with our reply letter/email.